Who We Are

 Make God’s Love Real

-To Make God’s Love Real, teaching others to follow Jesus by loving God
+To Make God’s Love Real, teaching others to follow Jesus by loving God and loving all.

 People will be connected into loving community, transformed to be more like Jesus, and equipped to teach others how to live life as God intends.